FL9MdAsif/FL9MdAsif/README.md

 <!-- social -->
 <h4 align="left" style="border-bottom: 2px solid #000000; padding-bottom: 10px;"> 📫Reach me out</h3>

 <p align="center">I'm a dedicated Full-Stack Developer with a strong background in building and maintaining scalable web applications.
-With extensive experience in both frontend and backend development, I excel in creating seamless user experiences and robust server-side logic.
+With extensive real time project experience in both frontend and backend development, I excel in creating seamless user experiences and robust server-side logic.
 My passion for coding, coupled with a commitment to continuous learning and improvement, drives me to stay updated with the latest industry trends and best practices.
 I thrive in collaborative environments and am skilled in delivering high-quality projects that meet client needs and exceed expectations.</p>

 <p align="center">
   <a href="https://md-asifs-portfolio.web.app/" target="_blank">